 This is a newly designed form from the IRS.
 It simply states that you have overdue taxes, and the IRS wants to collect your unpaid money.
 Ignoring an LT16 Notice may lead to enforcement action from the agency.

 This is a form you don’t want to get from the IRS.
 It informs you that a change was made by the IRS on your tax form, likely because of an error, and now you owe money to the IRS.

 The IRS Notice of Delinquency is a legal determination that you owe additional income taxes and often interest on that amount, plus additional penalties to the IRS.
 The IRS uses this form when they propose a change to a tax return because of an error where what you submitted doesn’t line up with what they have on file.

 This notice is sometimes referred to as the 90-day letter since the IRS gives the taxpayer 90 days to dispute the change and the Notice of Delinquency.

 If you don’t agree, you shouldn’t just ignore the form.
-You have the right to file a petition that you disagree with the Notice of Delinquency in the US Tax Court.
+You have the right to file a petition that you disagree with the Notice of Delinquency in the U.S. Tax Court.

-No individual or business likes to hear the word audit.
 The IRS has several forms they use related to audits.
 The letters vary depending on how the IRS plans to proceed with the audit.